liam-nguyen/note/wiki/docs/Algorithm/Stanford/Topic - Hash Table.md

 #### Why Universal Hashing?

-Some malicious adversary might chooses the keys which all hash to the same slot, yielding an average retrieval time of $\Theta(n)$.
+Some malicious adversary might chooses the keys which all hash to the same bucket, yielding an average retrieval time of $\Theta(n)$.
 Instead of fixed hash functions, randomly chosen hash functions can yield good performance on average.

 #### Designing a universal class of hash functions